-Jesus knew the hearts of men (Jn.
-2:24-25) and he urged us to be perceptive in assessing others (Mt.
-7:15ff.).
+Jesus knew the hearts of men (John 2:24–25) and he urged us to be perceptive in assessing others (Matthew 7:15–20.).
 Leaders must know who is fit for what kind of work.
 Good leaders have good noses.
-They can snoop out barnacles in a hurry, that is, people who are forever listening but never learning or changing.
+They can snoop out barnacles in a hurry; that is, people who are forever listening but never learning or changing.
 They can detect potential when they see it in a beginner.
 They can hear in a short time the echoes of pride and hypocrisy and worldliness.
 The spiritual leader steers a careful course between the dangers of rigid pigeonholing on the one hand and indifference on the other hand.

 12. Theologically Oriented

-Colossians 3:17 says, "Do all in the name of the Lord Jesus."
-1 Corinthians 2:16 speaks of the spiritual man as having the mind of Christ.
+Colossians 3:17 says, “Do everything in the name of the Lord Jesus.”
+First Corinthians 2:16 speaks of the spiritual man as having “the mind of Christ.”
 A spiritual leader knows that all of life, down to its smallest detail, has to do with God.
-If we are to lead people to see and reflect God's glory, we must think theologically about everything.
+If we are to lead people to see and reflect God’s glory, we must think theologically about everything.
 We must work toward a synthesis of all things.
 We must probe to see how things fit together.
 How do war and sports and pornography and birthday celebrations and literature and space travel and disease and enterprise all hang together?
 How do they relate to God and his purposes?